Call for Proposals

 - Funds to support the development and distribution of training or publicity materials in support of an international project

 Individual IRRT members may submit or support only one proposal per year.
 Use of the IRRT Mission Enhancement Grant Proposal Form is required.
-Once complete, the form may be sent to the International Relations Office by e-mail or regular mail.
-Proposals are due no later than January 10th and will be reviewed by the IRRT Endowment Committee at the ALA Midwinter Meeting.
+Once complete, the form may be sent to the International Relations Office by e-mail only.
+Proposals are due no later than January 18, 2023 and will be reviewed by the IRRT Endowment Committee.

 - The proposal must be submitted by a current IRRT member.
 Length of IRRT membership will be considered when reviewing applications.
 [Note that ALA international members are considered IRRT members when joining ALA.]